| THE

 their employees' expense, does leadership here share the pain?
 Like it or not,

 the most valuable stakeholders are watching, and they care.
+Either of

 these missed opportunities can tip the workplace contribution-paralysis scale